data61/PSL/PaMpeR/README.md

 - [ ] "?"
 (HOL existential quantifier)

+- [x] 15. a function that is not fully applied yet

 ### Assertions about the existence of constants not as the outermost constant

 The first subgoal has ... but not as the outermost constant.